millan-figueroa-pscoursework/rest-countries-api/to-do.md

 [ ] Fix back button styles and functionality so it goes back to list [ ] Add border countries ui and functionality
 [ ] Type event param in handleDetails
+[ ] Fix styling in flag in container so it doesn't cut off

 ### 📌 Project Requirements